top of page

 2023 Health campaign report

-During the past season, The Village, in partnership with Mayo Clinic Center for Health Equity and Community Engagement Research, initiated a comprehensive campaign to raise awareness about cancer prevention.
-This impactful campaign featured engaging videos, with participation from Farmers in the village and insights from Mayo Clinic experts.
+During the 2023 growing season, The Village, in partnership with Mayo Clinic Center for Health Equity and Community Engagement Research, initiated a comprehensive campaign to raise awareness about cancer prevention.
+This impactful campaign featured engaging videos, with participation from farmers in the village and insights from Mayo Clinic experts.
 After viewing these informative videos, participants were invited to share their thoughts and insights by completing the survey we are now sharing the data from.

 Key Findings:

-• A significant majority of respondents (66.67% strongly agreed, 33.33% agreed) found the videos highly educational regarding the benefits of nutrition in reducing cancer risk.
+• Educational Impact: A significant majority of respondents (66.67% strongly agreed, 33.33% agreed) found the videos highly educational regarding the benefits of nutrition in reducing cancer risk.

-• A noteworthy 90.91% of respondents knew how to change YouTube subtitles to their native language, ensuring accessibility for a diverse audience.
+• Language Accessibility: A noteworthy 90.91% of respondents knew how to change YouTube subtitles to their native language, ensuring accessibility for a diverse audience.

 • 38.89% rely on information provided by healthcare professionals (doctors).